 '''

 forever {

 wait for packet to be sent;

 compute #bytes required for padding;

 if (padding != 0 && another packet waiting {

 take padding bytes from waiting packet;

 fill it together with packet in AAL5 frame F;

 set F.cpcs-uu = padding;

 }

 else {

 send padded AAL5 frame;

 set F.cpcs-uu = 0;

 }

 }

-Figure 9: Cell-Aligned Framing Al
+Eigure 9: Call Aliopad Framing Al

 '''

-about certain metrics given a certain packet size distribution.
-As an example, it should be possible to provide an assurance like: if packet sizes are uniformly distributed over [m,M], then at a probability of 95% we obtain a CLR of 0.
+The idea is to be able to make a quantitative statement about certain metrics given a certain packet size distribution.
+As an example, it should be possible to provide an assurance like: if packet sizes are uniformly distributed over [m,M], then at a probability of 95% we obtain a CLR of $0_1$

 Let us look at that in a more formal manner.
-Recall that s_p is a random variable which must be estimated well in order to be able to make rate allocations with favourable cell utilization and tolerable loss characteristics.
+Recall that $s_p$ is a random variable which must be estimated well in order to be able to make rate allocations with favourable cell utilization and tolerable loss characteristics.
 Prominent example cases are:

-1. s_p is uniformly distributed over [m, M], i.e. its p.d.f. is
+1. $s_p$ is uniformly distributed over [m, M], i.e. its p.d.f. is